-If you are interested in the Southwest companion pass for 2018 and 2019 this is the perfect time to apply for 1 or 2 Southwest credit cards (which is the easiest way to earn most of the 110,000 Rapid Rewards points needed to earn the Southwest Companion Pass).
+If you are interested in the Southwest companion pass for 2019 and 2020 now might be the time to apply for 1 or 2 Southwest credit cards (which is the easiest way to earn most of the 110,000 Rapid Rewards points needed to earn the Southwest Companion Pass).

 What is the Southwest Companion Pass?

 The Southwest Companion Pass allows your companion to fly almost free anytime you fly – either on a paid or award booking.
 The Companion Pass is basically a buy one get one free deal but even better because your companion can fly free with you even if you use points to book your ticket.
 Both the member and the companion must be booked on the same flights and dates.
 Southwest Companion Pass travel has no blackout dates or seat restrictions.

 The Southwest Airlines Companion Pass is valid the remainder of the calendar year it is earned and for the entire calendar year immediately following.
-This means if you earn the Companion Pass early this year it will be valid for the rest of 2018 and all of 2019.
+This means if you earn the Companion Pass early 2019 it will be valid for most of 2019 and all of 2020.